lindshiser/CAPP30239_FA22/final_project/README.md

 - [slope.js](https://github.com/lindshiser/CAPP30239_FA22/blob/main/final_project/slope.js): Slope chart visualizing the share of US households with different technologies in the home, at different milestones.
 - [stacked.js](https://github.com/lindshiser/CAPP30239_FA22/blob/main/final_project/stacked.js): Stacked bar chart visualizing the totle minutes US households, on average, spend per day using communication technologies, 2003-2021.

-Visit the [data](https://github.com/lindshiser/CAPP30239_FA22/tree/main/final_project/data) and [libs](https://github.com/lindshiser/CAPP30239_FA22/tree/main/final_project/libs) folders to learn more about the data used in this project.

 ## Topic

 For my final project, I visualize technology adoption and use in American households as a means of understanding the ubiquitous nature of today's communication technologies.